odpi/egeria-docs/site/docs/education/tutorials/intellij-tutorial/intellij-add-java-package.md

 ![Step 3](/education/tutorials/intellij-tutorial/intellij-add-java-package-3.png)

-The new package appears in the project list.
+The new package appears under `src` in the project list.